Grand Duke Dmitri Pavlovich of Russia: Early life

-Alexandra was seven months pregnant with Dmitri when, while she was out with friends, she jumped into a boat, falling as she got in.
+The birth took place under tragic circumstances.
+During the summer of 1891, Grand Duchess Alexandra and Grand Duke Paul visited Paul's brother Grand Duke Serge Alexandrovich at his country estate Ilyinskoye near Moscow.
+Alexandra was seven months pregnant with Dmitri when, while taking a stroll with some friends by the Moskva River, she jumped into a boat, falling as she got in.
 The next day, she collapsed in the middle of a ball from violent labor pains brought on by the previous day's activities; Dmitri was born in the hours following the accident.
 Alexandra slipped into a coma from which she never emerged.
 She died of eclampsia six days after Dmitri's birth.
 Although doctors had no hope for Dmitri's survival, he still lived, with the help of his uncle Grand Duke Sergei Alexandrovich of Russia, who gave the premature Dmitri the baths that were prescribed by the doctors, wrapped him in cotton wool and kept him in a cradle filled with hot water bottles to keep his temperature regulated, the treatment of the time to keep premature babies alive.

+At birth, Dmitri had an older sister, Grand Duchess Maria Pavlovna, with whom he had a close relationship throughout his life.
 Grand Duke Paul was so distraught by the unexpected death of his young wife that he initially neglected his two small children: Dmitri and his older sister Grand Duchess Maria Pavlovna.
-The children were cared for by Paul's elder brother, Grand Duke Sergei Alexandrovich, who had no children of his own.
+The children were therefore largely cared for by Paul's elder brother, Grand Duke Sergei Alexandrovich, and his wife Grand Duchess Elizabeth Feodorovna, who had no children of their own.
+They spent Christmases and later some summer holidays with Grand Duke Sergei and Grand Duchess Elisabeth who set aside a playroom and bedrooms for the youngsters at their country home, Ilinskoe.

 In his widowhood, Grand Duke Paul settled with his children in his palace in St Petersburg.
 The children occupied a nursery suite on the second floor, looked after by nurses and attendants.

-A commander of the Imperial horse Guards, Grand Duke Paul loved his children, but as was customary at the time, he refrained from showing them spontaneous affection.
-Dmitri and his sister were raised by governesses and tutors, while they adored their father who visited them twice daily.
-The children spent Christmases and later some summer holidays with Grand Duke Sergei and his wife Grand Duchess Elisabeth Feodorovna.
-The couple set aside a playroom and bedrooms for the youngsters at their country home, Ilinskoe.
+A commander of the imperial Horse Guards, Grand Duke Paul loved his children, but as was customary at the time, he refrained from showing them spontaneous affection.
+Dmitri and his sister were initially educated at home by governesses and private tutors, while they adored their father who visited them twice daily.
+Like all male members of the Romanov family, Grand Duke Dmitri was destined to follow a military career which traditionally began for a Grand Duke at the age of seven.
+This was delayed, in Dmitri's case, until he was nine years old.
+In the spring of 1901, his education was entrusted to General George Mikhailovich Laiming.
+Laiming was a warm, affectionate man who became devoted to his charge.
+He moved into the palace with his wife and their four-year-old son Boris.
+In their apartments, Dmitri and his sister enjoyed a warm family environment.

-Education